rackerlabs/support-how-to/content/how-to/account-management/rackspace-billing-faq/index.md

 when customers are entitled to credits.
 {{</ accordion >}}

+{{< accordion title="How do I delete or cancel my services?" col="in" href="accordion15" >}}

+Cloud accounts can be closed by the account owner at any time, but Rackspace cannot perform this action.
+Instead, the account owner must initiate the closure through the [Rackspace Customer Portal](https://login.rackspace.com/) by using the following steps:

+1. Review all services to ensure that your data is backed up outside of the Rackspace environment.
+2. Ensure that all Cloud products are stopped and deleted (such as Cloud Servers, Images, Cloud Files, Cloud Block Storage, and so on).
+3. In the upper-right corner of the page, click **Account > Account Settings**.
+4. At the bottom of the Account Settings page, click **Cancel My Account**.
+5. Choose a reason from the provided list, check the box at the bottom of the page, and then type the word "cancel" into the text box.
+6. Click **Cancel Account**.

+Cancellations cannot be intiated over the phone.
+Dedicated customers can initiate account cancellation by opening a ticket in the [Rackspace Customer Portal](https://login.rackspace.com/).
+The cancellation submission is your authorized approval for Rackspace to delete your account and cancel your services in their entirety.
+If you do not have a copy of your data outside of our cloud infrastructure, Rackspace is not liable for data loss.

+**Note:** Your Rackspace cloud account is billed one month in arrears on your anniversary date.
+Depending on the date on which your cancellation is finalized, you might still receive an additional, final invoice on your next invoice date.
+Refer to your billing overview for your monthly invoice date.

+{{</ accordion >}}

 {{< accordion title="I don't agree with my bill.
-How can I dispute a charge?" col="in" href="accordion15" >}}
+How can I dispute a charge?" col="in" href="accordion16" >}}

-You can create a ticket via the [Cloud Control Panel](https://login.rackspace.com/) with the details of your dispute.
+You can create a ticket via the [Rackspace Customer Portal](https://login.rackspace.com/) with the details of your dispute.
 One of our account managers will review the ticket.
 A credit is granted only if there is an error related to our billing system or there is a service error according to your service level agreement (SLA).